chrisgrieser/most-different-text-selection/README.md

 The `Most Different Text Selector` implements this via embeddings, the mathematical vectors underlying LLMs.

+The results are of course not perfect, but dependent on the model provided by OpenAI.
+In addition, there is a certain opaqueness to the results, since the interpretation of the ~1000 embeddings dimensions is not clear.
+However, a perfect identification of "most differentness," however it may look, is not
+needed: For the purpose of an efficient selection of the next document, the *baseline for comparison is the random selection of the next text*.
+And as imperfect as the embedding-based approach may be, it is certainly far better than randomly choosing the next document.

+### Non-scientific use cases
+Even though `Most Different Text Selector` was designed with the above scientific use case in mind, the general idea can also be applied elsewhere:
+- Read later apps suggesting which article to read next.
+- Legal work with a large amount of documents in the discovery phase.
+- Recommendation systems geared toward novelty instead of similarity. ("similar to what you liked" vs "Want to try something new?")

 ## How it works
 Embeddings have been used to [calculate the similarity of texts](https://simonwillison.net/2023/Oct/23/embeddings/#related-content-using-embeddings),